Address code issues in JetBrains and Visual Studio Code - Amazon Q Developer

 Amazon Q can update your files in-place to automatically remediate a code issue it detected.

-To automatically fix a code issue:
+To automatically fix a code issue in your file:

 1. In the Code Issues tab, choose the code issue you want to address.

-2. Choose the wrench glass icon.
+2. Choose the wrench icon.

 The following image shows the wrench icon for a code issue in Visual Studio Code.